• >

 Staff may need to gather information before responding to your complaint, but they should be able to give you a deadline.

-After your call, you should get a letter confirming your complaint is being dealt with, and detailing the company's internal complaints procedure.
+After your call, you should get confirmation that your complaint is being dealt with, and details of the company's internal complaints procedure.

 Take emotion out of it